The main functions of the urinary system include:

 Its development begins in the cervical region of the embryo.
-Segmented divisions of mesoderm form tubules, known as nephrotomes.
+Segmented divisions of intermediate mesoderm form tubules, known as nephrotomes.
 In total, 6-10 pairs of nephrotomes are formed.

 The mesonephros develops caudally (inferiorly) to the pronephros.
 First, the presence of the pronephric duct induces nearby intermediate mesoderm in the thoracolumbar region to form mesonephric tubules.

-These tubules receive a tuft of capillaries from the aorta – allowing for the filtration of blood – and they drain into the mesonephric duct (a continuation of the pronephric duct).
+These tubules receive a tuft of capillaries from the dorsal aorta – allowing for the filtration of blood – and they drain into the mesonephric duct (a continuation of the pronephric duct).
 They act as a primitive excretory system in the embryo, with most tubules regressing by the end of the 2nd month.

 Additionally, the mesonephric duct sprouts the ureteric bud caudally, which induces the development of the definitive kidney.